aliciaengl/aliciaengl/README.md

 - 👋 Hi, I’m @aliciaengl
 - 👀 I’m interested in Climate & Environment Sciences, Atmospheric Dynamics and so on!
-- 🌱 I’m currently learning R and Python
+- 🌱 I’m currently learning R, Python and shell scripting
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...